teamradish/TRTwitchPlaysBot/Wiki/Commands-Documentation.md

 - [`GetSetMaxUserRecentInputsCommand`](../TRBot/TRBot.Commands/Commands/GetSetMaxUserRecentInputsCommand.cs) (default: "!recentinputcount") - Obtains the max number of recent input sequences stored per user, or sets it if you have sufficient privileges and provide an argument.
   - Example: "!recentinputcount" - Displays the max number of recent input sequences stored per user.
   - Example: "!recentinputcount 3" - Sets the max number of recent input sequences stored per user to 3.
+- [`GetSetInputModeCommand`](../TRBot/TRBot.Commands/Commands/GetSetInputModeCommand.cs) (default: "!inputmode") - Obtains the input mode, or sets it if you have sufficient privileges and provide an argument.
+The two available modes are Anarchy (default) and Democracy.
+See the [input_mode](./Settings-Documentation.md#input_mode) setting for more information on these options.
+  - Example: "!inputmode Anarchy" - Sets the input mode to Anarchy.
+  - Example: "!inputmode Democracy" - Sets the input mode to Democracy.
+- [`GetSetDemocracyResModeCommand`](../TRBot/TRBot.Commands/Commands/GetSetDemocracyResModeCommand.cs) (default: "!dresmode") - Obtains the resolution mode for the Democracy input mode, or sets it if you have sufficient privileges and provide an argument.
+See the [democracy_resolution_mode](./Settings-Documentation.md#democracy_resolution_mode) setting for more information about the available options.
+  - Example: "!dresmode exactsequence" - Sets the resolution mode to ExactSequence.
+- [`GetSetDemocracyVoteTimeCommand`](../TRBot/TRBot.Commands/Commands/GetSetDemocracyVoteTimeCommand.cs) (default: "!dvotetime") - Obtains the voting time for the Democracy input mode, in milliseconds, or sets it if you have sufficient privileges and provide an argument.
+It's recommended to keep this value in the 1000 to 120000 range, as values too high can significantly slow down gameplay.
+  - Example: "!dvotetime 5000" - Sets the voting time to 5 seconds.

 ## Game Progress/Logging
 - [`AddGameLogCommand`](../TRBot/TRBot.Commands/Commands/AddGameLogCommand.cs) (default: "!addlog") - Adds a time-stamped game log to the database.
 This log is used to indicate others of game progress.